The Infinite First Step

 The first step is the biggest one.

 Becoming someone who makes a meal plan is the hard part, not becoming someone who sticks with the meal plan every day.
 Going from being a person with no meal plan to being a person who made a meal plan, regardless of whether they stick with it, is the hardest part.
-But it is all in your perspective.
+Because it is all in your perspective.

 Because, you see, it requires you to become a new person, and THAT is hard and scary.
 Remember, your brain hates hard, scary and new things and will fight you at all costs.